coderesolution/InviewDetection.js/README.md

 A powerful javascript library to create sequential animations based on in-view detection.
 Powered by GSAP.

-## TO-DO
- - [Patch] Ensure data-inview-split works on parents in conjunction with data-inview

- - [Feature] Add delay attribute to a child directly to increase stagger
- - [Feature] Custom Events: Bind custom events that are triggered at various points in the animation process.
- - [Feature] Callback Functions: Call custom functions on specific triggers, for instance when the animation starts, completes, or when it loops.
-Pass data
- - [Feature] JS Apply: Instantiate specific elements via JS by passing objects and arguments, like inview.apply(parent,{})

- - [Consideration] Optional inview delay attached to image load/lazy, or class watch
- - [Consideration] Optional refresh SplitText on resize
- - [Test] Test compatibility with SmoothScroller and native (alternative to Lenis)
- - [Docs] Add code examples of every attribute, with a description
- - [Docs] Add explanation as to what it is (streamlined animations via DOM) and what it is not (not replacing GSAP / JS animations)

 ## Features
  - Standalone elements
  - Scoping, bind elements to parent